vjsliogeris/python-tutorial/tutorial_python/base/README.md

 Just don't type any text.

 Congratulations, you can now write the most basic programs that can cover a lot of things!
+Checkout the `homework/` folder for homework so you know you've done did it.